Oil prices drop on prospect of rising supplies

-Oil prices fell on Wednesday, pulled down by rising supplies in the United States and expectations that voluntary output cuts led by producer cartel OPEC could be loosened.
+Oil prices fell on Wednesday, hit by rising supplies in the United States and expectations that producer cartel OPEC could relax voluntary output cuts.

 Continue Reading Below

-Brent crude futures, the international benchmark for oil prices, were at $75.65 per barrel at 0329 GMT, down 23 cents, or 0.3 percent, from their last close.
+Brent crude futures, the international benchmark for oil prices, were at $75.36 per barrel by 0708 GMT, down 52 cents, or 0.7 percent, from their last close.

-The Organization of the Petroleum Exporting Countries (OPEC), together with some non-OPEC producers including Russia, started withholding output in 2017 to reduce a global supply overhang and push up prices.
+The Organization of the Petroleum Exporting Countries (OPEC), together with some non-OPEC producers, including Russia, started withholding output in 2017 to reduce a global supply overhang and push up prices.

-OPEC on Tuesday said that the oil market outlook in the second-half of 2018 is highly uncertain and warned of downside risks to demand.
+OPEC on Tuesday said the oil market outlook in the second-half of 2018 was highly uncertain, and warned of downside risks to demand.

 The group is due to meet on June 22 in Vienna, Austria, to discuss future production policy.